efronhofer/analysis_script_bemovi/readme.md

 For general information on bemovi see: http://bemovi.info/ .

-The script runs with this version of bemovi: https://github.com/efronhofer/bemovi/tree/eaf_dev
+The script runs with this version of bemovi: https://github.com/efronhofer/bemovi/tree/experimental

-Emanuel A. Fronhofer

-October 2016